sipgate-io/sipgateio-sendsms-python/README.md

 - incorrect or mistyped phone number
 - recipient phone is not connected to network
-- long message text, delivery can take a little longer
+- long message text - delivery can take a little longer

 #### HTTP Errors